 Slovenia has enjoyed impressive economic development since gaining independence.
 With the economic growth exceeding the average growth rate of the EU, the country caught up and fulfilled the criteria to join the Euro area in 2007.
 The global economic crisis of 2008 slowed down the economy fuelled mainly by exports and investment.
 It took a couple of years for the economy to return to growth.
-The gross domestic product (GDP) of Slovenia grew by 2.6% in 2014 and at a similar rate in 2015.
+The gross domestic product (GDP) of Slovenia grew by 2.6% in 2016 and 5.3% in the first quater of 2017.
 Slovenia today is an open, export oriented economy.
 Exports of goods and services account for 65% to 70% of GDP.

 The main trading partners of Slovenia are the European Union (EU) countries, accounting for around three quarters of the total exports and imports.
 Germany, Austria, Italy and Croatia are at the top of the list, followed by France, Russia, Serbia and Poland.
 The U.S. features among top trading partners outside the EU.
 Bilateral trade is on the rise in the last few years.
 New opportunities are expected to open up with the Transatlantic Trade and Investment Partnership, the agreement currently being negotiated between the EU and the U.S.

 Slovenia is strategically well positioned for business opportunities both in the EU as well as the neighboring region of the Western Balkans.
 Advanced transport and communications networks provide Slovenia-based companies with a competitive advantage in serving these markets quickly and effectively.